turingschool/curriculum/source/projects/jsblogger.markdown

 </div>
 ```

-With that in place, try clicking on your articles and find the one where you created the comments.
-Did they show up?
-What happens when an article doesn't have any comments?
+Display one of your articles where you created the comments, and they should all show up.

 ### Web-Based Comment Creation

-Good start, but our users (hopefully) can't get into the console to create their comments.
+Good start, but our users can't get into the console to create their comments.
 We'll need to create a web interface.

-We'll go through some of the same steps that we did when creating the web interface for creating articles.
+#### Building a Comment Form Partial

+The lazy option would be to add a "New Comment" link to the article `show` page.
+A user would read the article, click the link, go to the new comment form, enter their comment, click save, and return to the article.

+But, in reality, we expect to enter the comment directly on the article page.
+Let's look at how to embed the new comment form onto the article `show`.

-Let's start with the form.
-The comment form should be embedded into the article's `show` template.
-So let's add this code right above the "Back to Articles List" in the articles `show.html.erb`:
+Just above the "Back to Articles List" in the articles `show.html.erb`:

 ```ruby
 <%= render :partial => 'comment_form' %>
 ```

-Obviously this is expecting a file `/app/views/articles/_comment_form.html.erb`, so create that and add this content for now:
+This is expecting a file `/app/views/articles/_comment_form.html.erb`, so create that and add this starter content:

 ```ruby
 <h3>Post a Comment</h3>